harmony-one/docs-home/developers/tutorials/ipfs-filecoin/using-nftstorage.md

 ---
-description: This tutorial will show how to use NFT.Storage to store NFTs on IPFS and Filecoin for harmony blockchain
+description: This tutorial will teach you how to use NFT.Storage to store NFTs on IPFS and Filecoin for the Harmony blockchain.
 ---

 # Using NFT.Storage